floodlight-sports/floodlight/README.md

 ### Why

 Why do we need another package that introduces its own data structures and ways of dealing with certain problems?
-And, to be honest, what's the purpose of trying to integrate all these different files and fit them into a single framework?
+And what's the purpose of trying to integrate all different data sources and fit them into a single framework?
 Especially since there already exist packages that aim to solve certain parts of that pipeline?

-The answer is, while we love those packages out there, that we did not find a solution that did fit our needs.
+Our answer is - although we love those packages out there - that we did not find a solution that did fit our needs.
-Available packages are either tightly connected to a certain data format/provider, adapt to the subtleties of a particular sport, or only solve *one* particular problem.
-This still left us with the essential problem of adapting to all those different interfaces.
+Available packages are either tightly connected to a certain data format/provider, adapt to the subtleties of a particular sport, or solve *one* particular problem.
+This still left us with the essential problem of adapting to different interfaces.

 We felt that as long as there is no underlying, high-level framework, each and every use case again and again needs its own implementation.
-At last, we found ourselves refactoring the same code - and there are certain processing or plotting routines that are required in *almost every* project - over and over again, just to fit the particular data structures we were dealing with at that time.
+At last, we found ourselves refactoring the same code - and there are certain data processing or plotting routines that are required in *almost every* project - over and over again just to fit the particular data structures we're dealing with at that time.

 ### About